deepsense-ai/seahorse/docs/operations/create_custom_transformer.md

 includeOperationsMenu: true
 ---

-A `Create Custom Transformer` is an operation used to create a user-defined [Transformer](transformer.html) .
+A `Create Custom Transformer` is an operation used to create a user-defined [Transformer](../classes/transformer.html).

+The main purpose of creating a custom Transformer is to transform multiple [DataFrames](../classes/dataframe.html) using the same logic.

 A Custom transformer can be created by building an internal workflow from [operations](../operations.html).
 The internal workflow must have two following nodes: